lucaspedrin/C_Projects/README.md

 + ex021 - a leap year checker.

-+ ex022 - a greater or lesser checker.
++ ex022 - a greater or lesser number checker.

-+ ex023 - a program that checks whether a triangle can be formed.
++ ex023 - a program that checks if a triangle can be formed.

 + ex024 - a rock paper scissors game.